mathjax/MathJax-test/web/docs/source/components.rst

 Note for Selenium 2 (Webdriver):
 The test machine may require intallation of other programs than simply the Selenium server.
-See
+See the page
-`Selenium And Platform Support <https://sites.google.com/site/mathjaxproject/design-documents/testing/platforms-supported>`_ for a more precise description of the requirements.
+`platforms supported <https://sites.google.com/site/mathjaxproject/design-documents/testing/platforms-supported>`_ for a more precise description of the requirements.

 .. _test-runner: